|Campus||Course code||Fee type||Pattern of

 Areas of study: Anatomy, molecular imaging, nuclear medicine instrumentation and radiopharmacy, nuclear medicine theory, patient care, statistics and research methodology.

-Career opportunities: Nuclear medicine technologist, echocardiography technologist, medical technician, research scientist, technical writer.
+Career opportunities: Nuclear medicine technologist, nuclear medicine technician, PET technologist.

 Professional recognition: Graduates are eligible to apply for registration with the Medical Radiation Practice Board of Australia under the Australian Health Practitioner Regulation Agency.